-Insurance contract liabilities balances before Other policy liabilities and assets of \$111.1 billion as at December 31, 2017 increased by \$2.6 billion compared to December 31, 2016, mainly due to balances arising from new policies and changes in balances on in-force policies (which include fair value changes on FVTPL assets supporting insurance contract liabilities) including the increase as a result of the U.S. tax reform as described in section D - Profitability - iv - U.S. tax reform, partially offset by the currency impact of the strengthening of the Canadian dollar relative to exchange rates at December 31, 2016.
+Insurance contract liabilities balances before Other policy liabilities and assets of \$114.9 billion as at December 31, 2018 increased by \$3.8 billion compared to December 31, 2017, mainly due to balances arising from new policies and changes in balances on in-force policies (which include fair value changes on FVTPL assets supporting insurance contract liabilities), partially offset by the currency impact of the strengthening of the Canadian dollar relative to exchange rates at December 31, 2017.

-Shareholders' equity, including preferred share capital, was \$22.3 billion as at December 31, 2017, compared to \$22.0 billion as at December 31, 2016.
-The \$0.3 billion increase in shareholders' equity was primarily due to:
+Shareholders' equity, including preferred share capital, was \$23.7 billion as at December 31, 2018, compared to \$22.3 billion as at December 31, 2017.
+The \$1.4 billion increase in shareholders' equity was primarily due to: